 Lots of homebuyers will be reluctant to buy a property that either has a flat roof or has a garage or extension with one because of the maintenance issues.

-Firstly, it’s important to ask the home seller whether they have maintained it effectively and a full survey will highlight any potential issues – this survey could be invaluable if the surveyor raises any potentially expensive issues.
+Of course, it’s important to ask the home seller whether they have maintained it effectively and a full survey will highlight any potential issues – this survey could be invaluable if the surveyor raises any potentially expensive issues.

 Along with putting flat roofs on garages and extensions, there may be other reasons why one has had to be constructed since planning regulations may restrict a pitched roof if it will obstruct a neighbour’s view or light, for example.